denvned/isomorphic-relay/README.md

 This became possible because of merging [this](https://github.com/facebook/relay/pull/761) and [this](https://github.com/facebook/relay/pull/698) PRs into Relay v0.7.

-Unfortunately, the network layer is still not contextual, so it is still not possible to pass request specific cookies to the GraphQL server.
-But it will be possible when [this PR](https://github.com/facebook/relay/pull/704) is merged.
-For now there are workarounds, e.g. passing user session data as GraphQL query params.
+- Since version 0.6, the network layer is also contextual, so it is now possible to pass request specific cookies to the GraphQL server.
+The [corresponding PR](https://github.com/facebook/relay/pull/704) is merged into Relay v0.8.

 Acknowledgments
 ---------------